← Back to Projects

 Visual Design → Compiled Code

-• Design visually — build systems in CYPHER's Constructor panel using node graphs, no hand-written simulation code
+• Design visually — build systems in GLYPH's Constructor panel using node graphs, no hand-written simulation code

 • Automatic compilation — visual designs compile to optimized GPU/CPU kernels via GESTALT